sivasiri2025/demo/README.md

 # demo

-Thsi is a springboot project with connection database to Postgressql
+This is a springboot project with connection database to Postgressql